Sunday, December 29, 2013

 So I make a leap of faith.
 I offer my trust up, which makes me nervous.
 I'm kind of afraid.
 But I know it's the right thing to do.
 So I do it.

 It's just like that between you and Jesus Christ.
-Christianity is not religion, going to church every sunday, playing church and acting holier than the joneses.
+Christianity is not religion, going to church every Sunday, playing church and acting holier than the joneses.
 Christianity is a relationship with God almighty, made possible by believing on Jesus Christ, and confession of sins in prayer.
-Or "repentance" which simply means, having a change of mind.
+Or "repentance" which simply means, having a change of mind and action.

 Are you at that point?
 You've read the apologies, the intellectual arguments, you've checked up on all of it, and it's starting to seem quite coherent and logical.. maybe it's time, that God is starting to reveal himself to you, and you're ready to make that leap.
 Just like the trust we offer in our human relationships.